tokey-tahmid/IRPG/README.md

-# GDTest_BallJumper
+# Indie RPG
-This project is for a Game Developer Technical Test.
+This is an RPG Project made with Unity 3D.